Tarmean/tarmean.github.io/branch_and_bound.md

                Nothing -> empty
                Just slack' -> Bound (put slack')

-To keep things interesting I will add another constraint, supporting the following optimization:
+To keep things interesting, I will add another constraint, supporting the following optimization:
 If we can split our subgoal into `n` independent steps `child_1...child_n`, then we can give a better (i.e. lower) slack value:

     min_costs = children.map(min_cost)
     child_slack[i] = slack - (sum(min_costs) - min_costs[i])

-In words, to compute the slack for subgoal `i` we can safely substract the `min_cost` of all other independent subgoals from the current slack in advance.
+In words, to compute the slack for subgoal `i` we can safely subtract the `min_cost` of all other independent subgoals from the current slack in advance.
 This often gives us a much better estimate!
 Thankfully Haskell has a typeclass for independent steps (`Applicative`) and a language extension to rewrite Monadic code to Applicative steps (`-XApplicativeDo`).
-The extension is mostly used for implicit parallelism, but collecting as much `min_cost` information as possible works perfectly fine.
+The extension is mostly used for implicit parallelism but collecting as much `min_cost` information as possible works perfectly fine.
 However, wiring this cost information and monadic flow up sounds complicated.
-Instead we will build a stack of monad transformers that each have narrow purposes.
+Instead, we will build a stack of monad transformers that each have narrow purposes.
 For real code we probably would want to inline everything as a final step because deeply nested monad transformers do not optimize well.

 ### Memoization (planning stages)

 As a final complication I want to support memoization.
-This makes the slack computation harder because cost might be context-sensitive.
-Lets use Wordle as an example.
+This makes the slack computation harder because cost might be context sensitive.
+Let’s use Wordle as an example.
 For the following tree our total cost is `1+2+3+2+3+3=14`.

 ![Wordle tree](wordle.svg)